 The amateur radio community has recognized the benefits of using inexpensive commercial WISP radios to create AREDN® networks.
 Each of these devices come with the vendor’s firmware pre-installed, but by following a few simple steps this firmware can be replaced with an AREDN® firmware image.
-Several open source software features have been adapted and enhanced to create the AREDN® firmware, including OpenWRT and OLSR.
-The AREDN® team builds specific firmware images tailored to each type or version of radio, and the current list of supported devices is found on the AREDN® website in the Supported Platform Matrix.

 When selecting a device for your AREDN® hardware there are several things to consider in your decision.

-- Radios can be purchased separately from the antenna, so it is possible to have more than one antenna option for a radio in order to optimize AREDN® nodes for varying deployment conditions.
+Radios can be purchased separately from the antenna, so it is possible to have more than one antenna option for a radio in order to optimize AREDN® nodes for varying deployment conditions.

-- Some older or lower cost devices have a limited amount of onboard memory, but firmware images continue grow in size and functionality.
+Some older or lower cost devices have a limited amount of onboard memory, but firmware images continue to grow in size and functionality.
 Consider purchasing a device with more memory over one with less memory.

-- Check the maximum power output of the device, since some devices have lower power capabilities.
+Check the maximum power output of the device, since some devices have lower power capabilities.